Hoban Prepares for 2026 Football Season with Strong Returning Core

-Latest Slidescroller coverage mentioning OHSAA across Football.
+Latest Slidescroller coverage mentioning OHSAA across Football, Baseball, Basketball.

 The Badin Rams concluded a breakthrough year with a close defeat in the state championship, highlighting the rapid rise of girls flag football in Ohio.